Four Areas of Focus

 Where to Start

-Pick up a book.
-Here are some recommended reads.
+Again, pick up a book.
+Here are some more recommended reads.

 Reach out to your startup community to find out how others are practicing Lean & Agile.
 Some may merely be using Scrum as a project management framework, others may be more deeply embracing Lean & Agile thinking at the organizational level.
-If you come across a team that is practicing Scrum pretty good (or Kanban or whatever other approach), maybe even ask to intern for a few days to experience the workflow and culture.
+If you come across a team that is practicing “real” Scrum, maybe even ask to intern for a few days to experience the team workflow and culture.

 And then, give it a go.
 Try Scrum yourself among your people.
 Maybe things will go incredibly smooth and everybody will like it.
 And if “this isn’t working” happens (which is most likely), then review, reflect and iterate – apply Scrum on your Scrum itself.

-At any point, reach out to advisers, coaches, consultants and specialists like us.
-At different levels of involvement, we can provide you essential help in getting your marketing and Lean and Agile implementation right.
+At any point, reach out to mentors, coaches, consultants, accelerators and many other supporters in the startup eco-system.
 It’s commendable to try and figure out things yourself, but stubbornly not seeking for help is not a wise thing either.
 As an enterprise manager, you should be conscious of the “money value of time”; investing in outside help early on may actually save you money, leaving you more time to burn.

 Adopting Lean & Agile is no easy feat.
 The ideology behind Lean & Agile is rational and makes sense to most, but putting that into action requires mindset shifts and a lot of breaking habits.
 Though if done correctly, Lean & Agile will bring incredible productivity, positivity and break through to organizations.
 At Lifecycle, we have a good understanding of organizational behavior and a method of hacking to drive a successful Lean & Agile organizational transformation.
 Contact us to learn our approach.